January 6, 2016

 Just kidding.
 Mostly.

-It seems like you were just sitting there, four years old, madly indignant, explaining how mashed potatoes were your number two enemy..with Barney already occupying the slot for number one.
+It seems like you were just sitting there, four years old, mad and indignant, explaining how mashed potatoes were your number two enemy (Barney already occupied the slot for number one.)
 Now, suddenly, you are almost “adulting” like the rest of us.

 Time itself sometimes feels like my number one enemy, with fear looming close at its heels.
-For now, I can fight my enemies – one and two – by taking the time to write out some things I want you to know, before I miss my chance to say them .
+For now, I can fight my enemies by taking the time to write some things I want you to know, before I miss my chance to tell you.

-I decided the easiest way to sum all this up would be to talk about the three things people will tell you never to discuss in social settings – politics, love and religion.
-Forget that.
-Life is short.
+I decided the easiest way to sum all this up would be to address the three things people will tell you never to discuss in social settings: politics, love and religion.

 Talk about them all.